SpudGunMan/meshing-around/README.md

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.

+The bot can alsp monitor a frequency and notify when activy is seen.

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time
   - `solar` gives an idea of the x-ray flux